Best Of: Samin Nosrat / Elizabeth Gilbert

 That's coming up on Fresh Air Weekend.

+It was decidedly not a book of recipes.
 Instead, it wanted to teach you how to become a confident enough cook that you didn't need recipes.

-If you had enough of an understanding about those four elements, and I'll say them again, salt, fat, acid, and heat, and how they work together, then you'd be able to look in the pantry, check out what you had in the fridge, and make something delicious without following someone's step-by-step instructions.
+If you had enough of an understanding about those four elements, and I'll say them again, salt, fat, acid, and heat, and how they work together, then you'd be able to look in the pantry, check out what you had in the fridge, and make something delicious without following following someone's step-by-step instructions.

-Sami Nazrat had learned to do this herself first at the famous Berkeley restaurant Chez Panisse, where she worked her way up from being a busser to working in the kitchen as a cook.
+Sameen Nasrad had learned to do this herself first at the famous Berkeley restaurant Chez Panisse, where she worked her way up from being a busser to working in the kitchen as a cook.

 Her book led to a four-episode Netflix show where we followed the delightful Sameen, who has become one of those celebrities that people feel they're on a first-name basis with, exploring those four elements in various food cultures, Japan, Italy, Mexico, and the United States.

-From there, she went on to write as a columnist for the New York Times, and from the outside it looked like everything was going right for Sameen Nasrat.
+From there she went on to write as a columnist for the New York Times, and from the outside it looked like everything was going right for Sameen Nasrat.

 However, in her new book, Nasrat describes how, at this time when she should have been feeling happy about her success, all she felt was emptiness, which during the pandemic led to a debilitating clinical depression and a desire to recalibrate her life, to find meaning in a way that wasn't about work.

-Still, she was trying to write a new book, one that went through many versions and finally ended up as this one.
+Still, she was trying to write a new book, one that went through many versions and finally ended up as this one, Good Things, Recipes and Rituals to Share with People You Love.

 And yes, as the subtitle reveals, it does have recipes in it, even as Nasrat says in her introduction that she hates them.

+Saminas Rat, welcome back to Fresh Air.
 Oh, Sam, thanks for having me back.

-So, in your book, as we said, you write that you hate recipes and that writing a book full of recipes felt like a betrayal.
+So in your book, as we said, you write that you hate recipes and that writing a book full of recipes felt like a betrayal.
+So first of all, why why the hate on recipes?

 You know,

-basically, I feel like they trap us, or people can get trapped in a recipe and feel so bound to the written letter and to following them to the letter, and that that's the only way to do it, or that's the only way forward.
+basically, I feel like they trap us or people can get trapped in a recipe and feel so bound to the written letter and to following them to the letter and that that's the only way to do it or that's the only way forward.

-They feel really constraining, and that constraint hurts my heart because a joke that I say, and a lot of the cooks I know say, is kind of like, there's only seven recipes in the world.
+a joke that I say and a lot of the cooks I know say is kind of like there's only seven recipes in the world.
+There's only seven or eight ways people cook things all around the world.

 And so if you can sort of zoom way out and see how all the things are connected, you can understand how, you know,

-a braise is a stew, is a tagine, is, you know, like simmered meat for tacos,
+a braise is a stew, is a tagine, is, you know, like

 is the same as like a delicious pot of sukiyaki.
+So, all around the world, people are doing the same thing.

 And that's not by accident.

-It's because there just are a certain number of ways to cook things that result in deliciousness and that was my goal that's always my goal is to show how all of those things are connected and to show you how you have so much more power and knowledge than you think you do
+That's always my goal: is to show how all of those things are connected and to show you how you have so much more power and knowledge than you think you do.

-the truth is that people I've realized need some hand holding and my dream is to zoom you out to like the big picture view but sometimes the big picture view can be really overwhelming is what I've learned.
+And my dream is to zoom you out to like the big picture view, but sometimes the big picture of you can be really overwhelming is what I've learned.
+And so

-I think this is almost an act of service, the way I view making recipes, is
+I think this is almost an act of service, the way I view making recipes is

 something I can do that can be of use to the greatest number of people.

 Well, you say the practice of cooking is a way to touch infinity.
+And

 making your focaccia recipe, I think I got to have a sense of what the infinite was, but I don't think that's what you mean.

-Oh, you know that that's, I'm quoting Yo-Yoma in an interview with Terry Gross that I heard on Fresh Air.
+Oh, you know that that's, I'm quoting Yoyo Ma in an interview with Terry Gross that I heard on Fresh Air.
+Ah, I think I've heard of her.

 Yeah.